Automating Sentinel-2 Cloud Masking with STAC and Rasterio

 if not items:

-raise RuntimeError(f"No S2-L2A items found for bounds {aoi_bounds} and period {start_date}/{end_date}.")
+raise RuntimeError(f"No S2-L2A items for {aoi_bounds} over {start_date}/{end_date}.")

-# Deterministic selection: latest acquisition meeting threshold
+item = items[0] # latest acquisition meeting the threshold — reproducible selection

 return {